Let’s talk about the sales process in this article.

 - Average sale price improvement of 15%

-The core principles we will use are applicable to the entire sales management process regardless of the CRM you use.
+The core principles we will use are applicable to the entire sales process regardless of the CRM you use.

 How to automate your sales model?